Skip to content

 United Kingdom

-104 UCAS Tariff points from a minimum of 2 A Levels or equivalent to include 40 points from Biology or Chemistry.
+This must be achieved from a minimum of 2 A Levels or equivalent Level 3 qualifications, to include 40 points from Biology or Chemistry.
+For example:

-International Baccalaureate: 28 points overall to include a Higher Level in Biology or Chemistry.
+A Level: BCC to BBC to include a Grade B in Biology or Chemistry.

-BTEC Extended Diploma in Animal Management/Applied Science*: Distinction, Merit, Merit.
+BTEC Extended Diploma in Applied Science*: Distinction, Merit, Merit or equivalent.

 (*not all modules are accepted).